erg-lang/erg/doc/EN/faq_syntax.md

 # Erg design's "Why" and Answers

-## Erg memory management model

-Use ownership in CPython backend + Python memory management model (though circular references in Erg code will not be handled by GC [see details](./syntax/18_ownership.md/#circular-references)

-Using ownership + [Perceus](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/perceus-tr-v1.pdf) memory in Erg's own virtual machine (Dyne) Management model, if Erg code uses the Python API then the Erg code uses the tracking garbage collection memory management model

-In LLVM, WASM backend uses ownership + [Perceus](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/perceus-tr-v1.pdf) memory management model

-Regardless of the backend, the difference in memory management will not need any changes to the code

-__Notice__:Erg's motivation for introducing an ownership system is not for "memory management without relying on GC" like Rust.
-The aim of Erg's ownership system is ``localization of mutable state''.
-Erg has a notion of ownership attached to mutable objects.
-This is because shared mutable state is prone to bugs and even violates type safety (see [here](./syntax/type/advanced/shared.md#SharedReference)).
-It's a judgmental decision.

 ## Why are the braces around type parameters || instead of <> or []?

 This is because `<>` and `[]` cause syntax conflicts.